 Monthly meetings.
 Members’ meetings are the cornerstone of our organization.
 It provides an excellent opportunity for members, active and retired, to actively participate in Lodge business.
 Law enforcement is a profession and therefore, our meetings become venues for professional interaction and serve as an open forum for new ideas and direction.
 I encourage everyone to become more involved in your Lodge, particularly our younger members.
 You are the future of Lodge 50.
 If you are concerned with your career and want your voices to be heard, take advantage of this opportunity to make that happen.

 Financial stability.
-Five years ago, the board of directors realized the need to streamline and modernize our financial management which reduced unnecessary costs incurred by the Lodge.
-We believe that we are well positioned financially to take advantage of new opportunities and withstand challenges we may encounter.
+Eight years ago, the board of directors realized the need to streamline and modernize our financial management which reduced unnecessary costs incurred by the Lodge.
+We believe that we are well-positioned financially to take advantage of new opportunities and withstand challenges we may encounter.

 I hope you are as proud of our heritage and excited as I am for the future of this great organization!